-Find out if you need to pay VAT
+Find out if you need to pay Dutch VAT

-You are importing products from another EU country.
+You buy products from another EU country.
 Are they delivered in the Netherlands?
-In that case, the supplier will usually charge you 0% Value Added Tax (VAT, or BTW in Dutch), and send you an invoice to that effect.
-You will then have to calculate, declare and pay the Dutch VAT in your VAT return, based on the goods’ total sale price times the appropriate VAT tariff.
+In that case, the supplier will usually charge you 0% Value Added Tax (VAT, or BTW in Dutch), and send you an invoice stating that rate.
+You will then have to calculate, declare, and pay the Dutch VAT in your VAT return.
 That is, unless you are exempt from paying VAT.
 Read more about VAT on products from other EU countries.